Three simple steps that can, with a little perseverance, reduce the amount of physical junk mail you receive by 80-90%!

 Step 2: Remove your name and information from common mailing lists

-While our neighbors to the south have access to a range of services to do the leg-work for them, these services have not yet ventured north of the border.
-If you want to reduce or eliminate the junk mail that is specifically addressed to you, you will need to take the time to contact each company that sends you spam and ask them to stop.
+While our neighbours to the south have access to a range of services to do the leg-work for them, these services have not yet ventured north of the border.
+If you want to reduce or eliminate the junk mail that is specifically addressed to you, you will need to take the time to contact each company that sends you spam and asks them to stop.

 Here is a list of resources and suggestions to help you get started: